edward-jazzhands/textual-libraries/_posts/2025-02-25-textual-pyfiglet.md

 layout: post
 title: textual-pyfiglet
 date: 2025-02-25
+img: posts/textual-pyfiglet.png
+tags: [BigText, ASCII]
+# description is only for metadata / SEO
 description: A library that makes it easy to integrate PyFiglet into Textual.
 It adds a 'FigletWidget' that handles all the hard stuff for you.
-img: posts/textual-pyfiglet.png
-tags: [BigText, ASCII]
 ---

 Textual-PyFiglet is an implementation of [PyFiglet](https://github.com/pwaller/pyfiglet) for Textual.